Kuuuube/yomitan-dictionaries/README.md

 ### JPDB v2.1 Frequency Kana Display Only (Recommended)

-Shows the frequency of the word being written in kana, denoted by `㋕`, but does not use the kana frequency internally.
+Displays the frequency of the word and the frequency of the word being written in kana (denoted by `㋕`).
+But does not use the kana frequency internally.

 This version is suitable to be used as a frequency sorting dictionary.